One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 James Bond will have other big anniversaries and many of them will come with retrospective Bondrambles that go from Dr No all the way through to the most recent film at the time.
 With any luck though, the 60th anniversary will be the only time we start with the very first Bond film and end on the closest thing we’ll ever get to a final Bond film.

-In the 12 months since No Time To Die originally hit cinemas, (and about 31 months since it was originally supposed to arrive… arf arf) we’ve gone through the rapturous early reviews, the inevitable backlash. and the beginnings of some consensus.
+It’s been 12 months since No Time To Die originally hit cinemas, (and about 31 months since it was originally supposed to arrive… arf arf).
+In that time, we’ve gone through the rapturous early reviews, the inevitable backlash. and the beginnings of some consensus.
 It’s a year where we’ve thinking and talking about Bond a lot, (some of us more than others) and the film is now starting to settle a bit.

 No Time To Die picks up where Spectre left off, with James Bond and Madeleine Swann (Léa Seydoux) happily retired, but a pre-titles brush with global bastards in Matera drives a wedge between the two.
 As we segue into Billie Eilish’s sombre title song and Daniel Kleinman’s trademark kaleidoscopic titles, Bond is alone again.

 Five years later, we find him retired and rested, but so does his old CIA mucker, Felix Leiter, (Jeffrey Wright) who’s got a job for him.
-Though MI6 has long since promoted a new 007 (Lashana Lynch), Bond is brought back into the fold for a mission that spans from Jamaica to the Sea of Japan, and involves kidnapped scientist Valdo Obruchev (David Dencik), secretive adversary Lyutsifer Safin (Rami Malek), and a UK-manufactured designer virus called Heracles.
+Though MI6 has long since promoted a new 007 (Lashana Lynch), Bond returns for a mission that spans from Jamaica to the Sea of Japan, and involves kidnapped scientist Valdo Obruchev (David Dencik), secretive adversary Lyutsifer Safin (Rami Malek), and a UK-manufactured designer virus called Heracles.

 Made first and foremost as a closer to the Daniel Craig era, the film plays differently rewatching it one year on, never mind after rewatching 24 other films in the series too.
 In terms of what went before Casino Royale, this fifth and final instalment incorporates more of the Moore-era twinkle that Craig and director Sam Mendes were so eager to restore, but with the same overriding solemnity and seriousness that steered those films.

-Plus, it most blatantly references On Her Majesty’s Secret Service, where “all the time in the world” is both a poignant repeated callback and a rough estimate of the colossal 163-minute running time.
-This is the culmination of the unintended Craig-era project to turn Bond into an event film in the modern sense, fully transitioning from the type of semi-regular attractions that are now dominated by Marvel Studios to a kind of epic spy opera.
+More blatantly, it references On Her Majesty’s Secret Service, with “all the time in the world” as both a poignant repeated callback and a rough estimate of the colossal 163-minute running time.
+This is the culmination of the unintended Craig-era project to turn Bond into an event film in the modern sense.
+With this, Bond has fully transitioned from the type of semi-regular attractions now dominated by Marvel Studios to a kind of epic spy opera.

 The long run-up to this one was all in Film Stories’ lifetime, so we’ve covered this one a lot on the site before – as with other films in recent weeks, Simon’s done a more comprehensive summing-up of the making-of story on an episode of the Film Stories podcast, which you can hear below: